-Most assets in Unity are combined into the project when it is built.
-However, it is sometimes useful to place files into the normal filesystem on the target machine to make them accessible via a pathname.
-An example of this is the deployment of a movie file on iOS devices; the original movie file must be available from a location in the filesystem to be played by the PlayMovie function.
+See in Glossary and Assets into binary files inside the generated Player when it builds the Project.
+However, you can place files into the normal filesystem on the target machine to make them available using a pathname.
+For example, for deploying a movie file on iOS devices, the original movie file must be available from a location in the filesystem to play using the